Andrew-2609/go-sse-sample/README.md

 ### Running the React Dashboard (Demonstration Tool)

-A React dashboard is provided to visually demonstrate SSE functionality in real-time.
-This dashboard was created by **Auto (Cursor AI agent)** as a demonstration tool.
-Make sure the server is running first:
+> [!note]
+> The React dashboard was created by Cursor as a demonstration tool to showcase SSE capabilities.
+The dashboard serves as a visual demonstration tool.
+The SSE implementation itself is client-agnostic and can be integrated with any front-end technology.
+> I first thought of having only the back-end implemented, and a simple `.mjs` client.
+But a more visual feedback would be so very welcome that I asked my man Cursor to build it from scratch, with just some adjustments here and there when needed.

 ```bash
 make run-client